Sabah State Water Department corruption probe: Trial

 More than 200 witnesses are expected to give their statements for the trial that began in July 2017.
 On 13 December 2017, one of the four suspects, Teo Chee Kong, faced 146 counts of charges for misappropriation involving RM32 million.

 Early in 2018, the trial was supposed to be resumed on 2–3 April but was postponed to 7–11 May.
 In March 2018, Teo's application to quash all 146 corruption charges made against him was dismissed by the court.
-OnOn 15 May, the water department signed and pledged to the Corruption-Free Pledge of the MACC with participation from the Director of JANS, Heads of Division, District Engineers, as well as senior officers and staff.
+On 15 May, the water department signed and pledged to the Corruption-Free Pledge of the MACC with participation from the Director of JANS, Heads of Division, District Engineers, as well as senior officers and staff.
 On 18 May 2018, the Court of Appeal had allowed Teo to be suspended from the trial pending the court's decision on the accused's application against Sessions Court Judge Abu Bakar Manat hearing the trial and a joint trial with three other accused.
 Deputy Public Prosecutor Tengku Amir Zaki Tengku Abdul Rahman on behalf of the MACC then requested that the sessions court postpone the hearing to facilitate a trial for all the accused.
 The trial is subsequently allowed to be adjourned until a proper decision by the Court of Appeal as well as the recusal order is reached, while a hearing will be held on 30 and 31 July as well as on 1 and 2 August, respectively, with all four suspects charged with a combined total of 183 counts of money laundering involving nearly RM100 million.
 Until November 2018, since the change of the state government, the new Infrastructure Development Minister Peter Anthony said he is still puzzled about the current status of the case, as there is no new information received from the MACC.

 On 19 March 2019, the Sessions Court set tentative trial dates commencing 6 August for the continuation of the trial of the money laundering case involving the four suspects with five witnesses who had been called in the trial.
 All the suspects pleaded not guilty to 37 counts of money laundering involving RM61.57 million.

 In March 2022, former Sabah water department deputy director Teo Chee Kong was acquitted of 146 charges brought against him.
 However, MACC decided to charge RM30 million compound against Teo.
 Teo later paid the compound amount in full to the Malaysian federal government.